Savoy Hotel: Site

 The House of Savoy was the ruling family of Savoy, descended from Humbert I, Count of Sabaudia (or "Maurienne"), who became count in 1032.
 The name Sabaudia evolved into "Savoy" (or "Savoie").
-Count Peter (or Piers or Piero) of Savoy (d.
+Peter (or Piers or Piero) Count of Savoy (d.
 1268) was the maternal uncle of Eleanor of Provence, queen-consort of Henry III of England, and came with her to London.

 King Henry III made Peter Earl of Richmond and, in 1246, gave him the land between the Strand and the River Thames, where Peter built the Savoy Palace in 1263.
 Peter gave the palace and the manor of the Savoy to the Congregation of Canons of the Great Saint Bernard, and the palace became the "Great Hospital of St Bernard de Monte Jovis in Savoy".
 The manor was subsequently purchased by Queen Eleanor, who gave the site to her second son, Edmund, Earl of Lancaster.
 Edmund's great-granddaughter, Blanche, inherited the site.
 Her husband, John of Gaunt, 1st Duke of Lancaster, built a magnificent palace that was burned down by Wat Tyler's followers in the Peasants' Revolt of 1381.
 King Richard II was still a child, and his uncle John of Gaunt was the power behind the throne, and so a main target of the rebels.

 About 1505, Henry VII planned a great hospital for "pouer, nedie people", leaving money and instructions for it in his will.
 The hospital was built in the palace ruins and licensed in 1512.
 Drawings show that it was a magnificent building, with a dormitory, dining hall and three chapels.
 Henry VII's hospital lasted for two centuries, but suffered from poor management.
 The sixteenth-century historian Stow noted that the hospital was being misused by "loiterers, vagabonds and strumpets".
 In 1702, the hospital was dissolved, and the hospital buildings were used for other purposes.
 Part of the old palace was used as a military prison in the eighteenth century.
 In the nineteenth century, the old hospital buildings were demolished, and new buildings were erected.

 In 1864, a fire burned everything except the stone walls and the Savoy Chapel.
 The property sat empty until the impresario Richard D'Oyly Carte bought it in 1880, to build the Savoy Theatre specifically for the production of the Gilbert and Sullivan operas, of which he was the producer.